 Sales rep management plays a large role in the success of a sales organization.
 Managers onboard and train reps so they are adequately prepared to tackle the sales floor and have a big impact on sales team morale.
 Providing the right resources and training are only the beginning of strong management.
 You also need effective data-driven planning to ensure reps have the greatest opportunity to reach their goals.

 Sales performance management (SPM) tools ensure planning is more efficient and helps leaders use data effectively for planning.
 Greater insight creates better-informed sales leaders, and the more informed leaders are, the stronger your sales plan is.
-It all starts with harnessing the power of your data and using it to drive towards your organization’s goals.
-Discover more benefits of SPM solutions in our white paper, Driving ROI: The Business Case for a Comprehensive Sales Performance Management (SPM) Solution.
+It all starts with harnessing the power of your data and using it to drive towards your organization's goals.